 SQL YEAR Function

 SQL Server YEAR function is one of the Date and Time methods, which will return an integer representing the Year part of a specified date.
-The syntax of the YEAR method is
+The syntax of the SQL YEAR function is

 YEAR(date)